HD 160529

 HD 160529 (V905 Scorpii) is a luminous blue variable (LBV) star located in the constellation of Scorpius.
-With an apparent magnitude of around +6.8 cannot be seen with the naked eye except under very favourable conditions, but it is easy to see with binoculars or amateur telescopes.
+With an apparent magnitude of around +6.8 it cannot be seen with the naked eye except under very favourable conditions, but it is easy to see with binoculars or amateur telescopes.

 Physical characteristics

-V905 Sco has a peculiar variable spectral type with emission lines and P Cygni profiles.
+In 1974, Bernhard Wolf et al. announced that the brightness of HD 160529 varied on the timescale of days or weeks.
+Two years later, Christiaan Sterken showed that it also varied on timescales of a few hours.
+The star has a peculiar variable spectral type with emission lines and P Cygni profiles.
 At visual maximum it is similar to an A9 star and at minimum close to B8.
-The distance has been estimated at 2.5 kiloparsecs (8,200 light years) based on the assumption of an absolute magnitude of -8.9.
+The distance has been estimated at 2.5 kiloparsecs (8,200 light years) based on the assumption of an absolute magnitude of −8.9.
 However this distance is uncertain and values between 1.9 kiloparsecs and 3.5 kiloparsecs have been proposed.